You are currently viewing...

 It only takes a single act of self-harm to potentially leave a life-long scar on your body.
-Some people may struggle with self-harm for many years and it may take the form of a behaviour that routinely leaves potentially permanent scars on the body etc. cutting, scratching, burning.
-Essientally, scars are permanent.
-They will fade significantly over time but will never go away completely.
+Some people may struggle with self-harm for many years and it may take the form of a behaviour that routinely leaves large expanses of scarring.
+Essentially, scars are permanent.
+They may fade greatly over time but they will never go away completely.
 There are, however, things that can be tried to help reduce their appearance.
 Firstly, though, it’s important to highlight that a scar may seem huge to you but may in fact be much less obvious to others, so try and see yourself as you should: you are a survivor, and there is nothing wrong with how you look.

 Oils and Creams

-There are a variety of difference oils and creams available in high street stores which are designed to reduce the appearance of scars and other skin conditions, such as stretch marks, which many, many people have.
-Some stretch marks are naturally occurring, whilst others may be the result of pregnancy or a sudden increase of loss of weight.
-Selfharm.co.uk cannot endorse individual products, but research suggests that some brands do make a significant difference in helping scars to heal and fade.
+There are a variety of difference oils and creams available in high street stores, which are designed to reduce the appearance of scars and other skin conditions, such as stretch marks.
+Some stretch marks are naturally occurring, while others may be the result of pregnancy or a sudden increase of loss of weight.
+SelfharmUK cannot endorse individual products, but research suggests that some brands do make a significant difference in helping scars to heal and fade.
 If nothing more, the act of rubbing in creams can be very therapeutic and help you to feel more connected with your body.
 Talk to a pharmacist for more information.

 In extreme cases you may qualify for cosmetic surgery, or elect to pay for it to be done privately.
 Surgeons can perform skin grafts over especially scarred areas, especially those caused by burns.
-As seen on Embarrassing Bodies, large scars that have not healed well can sometimes be cut away and tidied up.
-Whilst surgery can ‘improve’ how a scar is seen, it cannot remove them completely, and sometimes self-harm scars will simply be replaced by those from the surgery itself.
+Large scars that have not healed well can sometimes be cut away and tidied up.
+While surgery can ‘improve’ how scars are seen, it cannot remove them completely, and sometimes self-harm scars will simply be replaced by those from the surgery itself.

-All these methods may help you disguise or reduce the appearance of scars, but as we said, it's important to remember that scars are permanent.
+All these methods may help you disguise or reduce the appearance of scars, but it's important to remember that scars are permanent.
 Learning to accept your scars is an important part of recovery.
 Your scars are important as they signify a stage of your life that was difficult, and can become reminders of the stronger person you have become.
 Learning to see your scars positively is not easy, but often the biggest hurdle is dealing with other people.
-Society still struggles with self-harm and makes certain assumptions abou the people who go through it.
+Society still struggles with self-harm and makes certain assumptions about the people who go through it.
 This is massively unfair and is something SelfharmUK is working hard to change.
-Your scars are nothing to be ashamed of - if others find it hard to accept them then that is their issue, not yours.
+Your scars are nothing to be ashamed of - if others find it hard to accept them then that’s their issue, not yours.
 Don't ever feel you have to justify who you are.
-If you want to get some support with learning how to deal with bodily disfigurement, then contact Changing Faces, an organisation that does just that.
-The website is http://www.changingfaces.org.uk/Home